Vnet-as/postfwd-anti-geoip-spam-plugin/README.md

 #### RedHat based distributions

-Install *GeoIP* and *Time* module with `yum install -y perl\(Geo::IP\) perl\(Time::Piece\)` If you use Mysql backend, install DBD mysql module `yum install 'perl(DBD::mysql)'` If you use PostgreSQL backend, DBD mysql module `yum install 'perl(DBD::Pg)'` For other backends, please refer to DBD modules on CPAN.
+* Install *GeoIP* and *Time* module with `yum install -y perl\(Geo::IP\) perl\(Time::Piece\)`.

+* If you use Mysql backend, install DBD mysql module `yum install 'perl(DBD::mysql)'`.

+* If you use PostgreSQL backend, DBD mysql module `yum install 'perl(DBD::Pg)'`.

+* For other backends, please refer to DBD modules on CPAN.

 #### Debian based distributions

-Install *GeoIP* and *Time* module with `apt-get install -y libgeo-ip-perl libtime-piece-perl` If you use Mysql backend, install DBD mysql module `apt-get install -y libdbd-mysql-perl` If you use PostgreSQL backend, DBD mysql module `apt-get install -y libdbd-pg-perl` For other backends, please refer to DBD modules on CPAN.
+* Install *GeoIP* and *Time* module with `apt-get install -y libgeo-ip-perl libtime-piece-perl`.

+* If you use Mysql backend, install DBD mysql module `apt-get install -y libdbd-mysql-perl`.

+* If you use PostgreSQL backend, DBD mysql module `apt-get install -y libdbd-pg-perl`.

+* For other backends, please refer to DBD modules on CPAN.

 ## Configuration

-##### Database backend configuration
+#### Database backend configuration

-First configure database backend with your credentials (eg. mysql).
-Use proper driver and port if you are using different backend.
+Change configuration in the plugin file `postfwd-anti-spam.plugin` with your credentials to selected database backend (tested with mysql/postgresql).
+Don't forget to use proper driver and port.

 ```
 # my $driver = "Pg";